Ouseburn: Gosforth and Jesmond to the Tyne

 The Drive adjoins the western side of Gosforth High Street.
 Here the stable block (now offices) of Coxlodge Hall survive along with the hall’s old lodge house.
 The stables still date from 1796 but the hall itself which stood opposite across The Drive was rebuilt in 1877 and demolished in 1936.

-Much of the area around Coxlodge Hall became a site for villas occupied by Newcastle business people and the well-to-do from the late 19th century.
+Much of the area around Coxlodge Hall became a site for villas occupied by Newcastle business people and the well-to-do from the late nineteenth century.

 Coxlodge Colliery opened in 1820 to the west of Gosforth and a small colliery settlement called Coxlodge developed.
 Its pits included the Regent Pit, named because it was opened in the Regency era.
 It is remembered in the name of Gosforth’s Regent Centre, a business park completed in 1981.